-- This lab includes hands-on activities so to make observations and measurements.
-For the best learning experience, students should complete this lab in a classroom. - The activities at the science skills and problem-solving stations could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this laboratory work in a distance learning setting.
+- This lab includes hands-on activities so to make observations.
+For the best learning experience, students should complete this lab in a classroom. - The activities at the science skills could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this laboratory work in a distance learning setting. - To make the problem-solving station work in a distance learning setting, allow students to use any materials available in their homes to build the model.